-In his first season Slifer led the Jennies to a 23-8 overall record and a trip to the NCAA Tournament for the first time since 2000 and a 23-8 overall record.
+In his first season, Slifer led the Jennies to a 23-8 overall record and a trip to the NCAA Tournament for the first time since 2000.
 The Jens also finished third in the MIAA (13-5) and had a No. 25 final WBCA ranking.

 Prior to UCM, Slifer was Missouri Western’s mentor, where he posted a record of 205-69.
-After going 16-12 in his inaugural season with the Lady Griffons, he enjoyed eight consecutive seasons of 21 or more wins.
 The winningest coach in Missouri Western women’s basketball history, he was named Mid-America Intercollegiate Athletics Association Coach of the Year three times and led Missouri Western to a pair of MIAA titles, two MIAA Tournament Championships, and eight consecutive NCAA Tournaments.
-His Griffons also enjoyed a string of seven straight years in the MIAA Tournament Championship game.

 Before his stint at Missouri Western, Slifer served six seasons at Mount Mercy College in Cedar Rapids, Iowa.
-He won at least 28 games all six seasons, and led the Mustangs to six straight National Association of Intercollegiate Athletics Tournaments, including the Final Four in 1993-94 and 1994-95.
+He won at least 28 games all six seasons, and led the Mustangs to six straight NAIA Tournaments, including the Final Four in 1993-94 and 1994-95.
 Overall, Slifer produced a record of 178-30 (.856) at Mount Mercy.

 Slifer received a bachelor’s degree in business administration from Mount Mercy in 1982, and a master’s degree in business administration from Eastern Illinois University in 1985.

-He and his wife, Tammy, who serves as an Assistant Coach on his staff, have three children: daughters Brittney and Maggie, and son D.J.
-Brittney played for the Jennies from 2008-10 and D.J. just recently finished his playing career for the Mules from 2009-12 and is currently the Assistant Women’s Basketball Coach at Texas A&M Kingsville.
+He and his wife, Tammy, who is an assistant coach with the Jennies, have three children: daughters Brittney and Maggie, and son D.J.
+Brittney played for the Jennies from 2008-10 and D.J. played for the Mules from 2009-12 and is currently the Assistant Women’s Basketball Coach at Texas A&M Kingsville.